emberjs/data/README.md

 You can specify which attributes a model has by using `DS.attr`.
-An attribute represents a value that will exist in the underlying JSON representation of the object, and which you also want to expose through the Ember object.
+An attribute represents a value that will exist in the underlying JSON representation of the object which you'd also want to expose through the Ember object.

 You can use attributes just like any other property, including as part of a computed property.
 These attributes ensure that the values can be retrieved